Razor5573/OOP_TRITSET/lib/googletest-main/googletest-main/docs/faq.md

 googletest does not interleave tests from different test suites.
-That is, it runs all tests in one test suite first, and then runs all tests in the next test suite, and so on. googletest does this because it needs to set up a test suite before the first test in it is run, and tear it down afterwards.
-Splitting up the test case would require multiple set-up and tear-down processes, which is inefficient and makes the semantics unclean.
+That is, it runs all tests in one test suite first, and then runs all tests in the next test suite, and so on. googletest does this because it needs to set_ up a test suite before the first test in it is run, and tear it down afterwards.
+Splitting up the test case would require multiple set_-up and tear-down processes, which is inefficient and makes the semantics unclean.

 If we were to determine the order of tests based on test name instead of test